msrivastav13/DX-Code-Companion/README.md

 1. Install SalesforceDX CLI from https://developer.salesforce.com/tools/sfdxcli based on your operating system.
 2. Install mo-dx-plugin using the command `sfdx plugins:install mo-dx-plugin`
 3. Salesforce official plugin provides great syntax and language support .Highly recommend to install (https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode)
+4. When you open the VScode , it is recommended to wait for few seconds for Salesforce CLI or Salesforce VScode plugin to authorize the connection .This plugin depends on CLI to do auth and uses the session from the CLI.

 ## Features